John Hutchins (politician)

-John Hutchins (July 25, 1812 - November 20, 1891) was an American lawyer and politician who served two terms as a U.S. Representative from Ohio from 1859 to 1863.
+John Hutchins (July 25, 1812 - November 20, 1891) was an American lawyer and politician who served two terms as a U.S. representative from Ohio from 1859 to 1863.

 Life and career

 Hutchins was born in Vienna Township, Trumbull County, Ohio.
 He was a first cousin of future congressman Wells A. Hutchins.
 He attended the district schools and Western Reserve College, known now as Case Western Reserve University, in Cleveland, Ohio.
 He studied law with David Tod, later Ohio Governor.

+Early career

 He was admitted to the bar in 1837 and commenced practice in Warren, Ohio.